nibynic/ember-form-builder/README.md

     };
     await render(hbs`{{my-form model=model}}`);

-    // pass a list of attribute paths... assert.deepEqual(readForm('person', ['firstName', 'age', 'children.0.firstName']), this.model);
+    // pass a list of attributes to read... assert.deepEqual(readForm('person', ['firstName', 'age', 'children.0.firstName']), this.model);

     // ...or just an object (its keys will be converted to paths)